Bchass/ComputerVision/README.md

 # SLAM
-Mapping out some footage from a friends dashcam to render a 3D map and detect objects around the car
+Mapping out some footage from a friends dashcam to render a 3D map and detect objects around the car.
+Learning the ways of OpenCV and the different algorithms I can use.

 ----
 ## Development: